muratk3n/thirdwave/en/README.md

 "@istanbultelaviv

-[In an ISR talk show] Berko and Ofira usually nails it.
+[ISR talk show] Berko and Ofira usually nails it.
 Berko: 'I heard all analysts blabbering; at school they taught us 1+1=2... once the mandate went to Lapid, a war started....I'm not hinting, I am saying, Netanyahu did all of this...he needed a war to save himself'"

 ---